hoijui/oho/README.txt

 );

 3-See the README(https://phabricator.wikimedia.org//r/p/mediawiki/extensions/ContactPage;browse/master/README%3Fview%3Draw) file for further options to customize and adapt as it convenes.
 Note, however, that since March 2014, it is no longer possible to prefill text from MediaWiki:Contactpage-text-[form-name].
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	9-EmbedVideo
 1-Download(https://gitlab.com/hydrawiki/extensions/EmbedVideo/-/archive/v2.8.0/EmbedVideo-v2.8.0.zip) and place the file(s) in a directory called EmbedVideo in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'EmbedVideo' );
 3-Configure as required(https://www.mediawiki.org/wiki/Extension:EmbedVideo#Configuration)
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	10-Gadgets
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Gadgets) and place the file(s) in a directory called Gadgets in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Gadgets' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	11-HtmlSpecialFunctions